MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/quickstart-install-scanner.md

 ## Install the AIP unified labeling scanner

-Install the AIP unified labeling scanner on your client machine after having [configured basic scanner settings in the Azure portal](#configure-azure-information-protection-in-the-azure-portal).
+Once you've [configured basic scanner settings in the Azure portal](#configure-azure-information-protection-in-the-azure-portal), install the unified labeling scanner on your AIP client machine.

 1. On your client machine, open a PowerShell session with the **Run as an administrator** option.

-1. Use the following command to install the scanner, specifying the location where you want to install the scanner, as well as the name of the [cluster you created in the Azure portal](#configure-initial-scanner-settings-in-the-azure-portal).
+1. Use the following command to install the scanner.
+In your command, specify where you want to install the scanner, as well as the name of the [cluster you created in the Azure portal](#configure-initial-scanner-settings-in-the-azure-portal).

     ```PowerShell
     Install-AIPScanner -SqlServerInstance <your SQL installation location>\SQLEXPRESS -Cluster <cluster name>